gear-foundation/gear-wiki/docs/get-started/smart-contracts/deploy.md

 1. Gear network tries to post a message into the queue that aims to verify the source account has enough balance to cover sending of value and gas_limit and paying of small processing fee that linearly depends on payload size (this is the standard inclusion fee for Substrate framework, refer to Substrate Documentation for details).

-2. Block producer of Gear network posts the message into the block
+2. Block producer of Gear network posts the message into the block.

 3. Gear network reserve a maximum amount of gas specified by the user to be spent on program initialization.